-This week, 49 6th grade students from CAST Imagine, CAST’s very first middle school, toured the Arboretum San Antonio, which is designed to be a world-class park on San Antonio’s Southside, and the first of its kind dedicated to preservation of native trees.
+This week, 49 6th grade students from CAST Imagine, CAST’s very first middle school, toured the Arboretum San Antonio, a brand new park designed to be a place for trees and native trees on San Antonio’s Southside.

-The Arboretum has been hosting a series of focus groups and surveys with community members, listening to diverse voices and capturing perspectives from community members so as to ensure the park serves the needs of those around it.
+The Arboretum, a former golf course, has been hosting a series of focus groups and surveys with community members, listening to diverse voices and capturing perspectives so as to ensure the park serves the needs of those around it.

 When San Antonio ISD asked CAST Schools last year to open a middle school co-located at CAST Med High School at Brooks on the Southside of San Antonio, we were both excited and nervous.